chef/chef/docs/dev/how_to/bumping_the_major_version.md

 - Edits the `VERSION` file in the root of the repository to the new major release
 - Updates the `chef-config` and `chef-utils` dependencies to allow for the new major release of Chef Infra in `ohai.gemspec`

+## Update chef/chef

+### Prep master branch for forking

+- In ./expeditor/config.yml add the version_constraint for the new branch, update the version_constraint for master to match the new planned major version and add a constraint for the new stable version / branch

-## Fork Chef master to a stable branch
+### Fork Chef master to a stable branch

 Before bumping the major version of Chef Infra we want to fork off the current master to a new stable branch, which will be used to build hotfix releases.
 We support the N-1 version of Chef Infra Client for a year after the release of a new major version.
 For example Chef Infra Client 16 was released in April 2020, at which point Chef Infra Client 15 became the N-1 release.
 Chef Infra Client 15 will then be maintained with critical bug and security fixes until April 2021.